 The information and documents in this subsection are related to mzML 1.1.0, revised after going through the PSI document process on May 19, 2009.
-Everyone is encouraged to update their implementation to mzML 1.1.0 and release software supporting that instead of mzML 1.0.
-It is sincerely hoped that mzML 1.1 will remain stable for a long time.
+Everyone is encouraged to implement mzML 1.1.0.
+It is hoped that mzML 1.1.0 will remain stable for a long time.

 NOTE: On 2010-06-01, the mzML index schema was updated from 1.1.0 to 1.1.1.
 There was no functional change, but rather the addition of an enumeration constraint to an attribute to prevent creative, unintended values.
 This could cause some files that previously validated to no longer validate.
 However, any such files should never have successfully validated in the first place.

 - Latest mapping file, which defines where certain controlled vocabulary terms may be used in a document.

 Although at one time there were on-line mzML validators, these have fallen into disrepair and are no longer functional.

 You can download and run a local validator.